NON-ADVERSARIAL DIVORCE

 How are the best interests of children protected during a non-adversarial process?

-Mediation and collaborative professionals are trained in helping divorcing couples recognize and choose child placement and custody arrangements that serve the best interests of the children.
-Quite often, family- or child therapists are brought into the process so that children’s needs are thoroughly explored and well-represented.
-These experts can also help parents develop and implement parenting plans that can be put into place peacefully and effectively.
+Mediation and collaborative professionals are trained in helping divorcing couples recognize and create parenting plans that serve the best interests of the children.
+Quite often, family- or child therapists (in their role as coparenting counselors or neutral mental health professionals) are brought into the process so that children’s needs are thoroughly explored and well-represented.
+These experts help parents with healthy communication and developing and implementing parenting plans that can be put into place peacefully and effectively.

 Can we mediate or collaborate if we fight all the time?